aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Change is inevitable, except for vending machines.
+> 🥠 Your pet is planning to eat you.

-Last update: Thu Jul  4 05:09:05 2024
+Last update: Fri Jul  5 05:07:30 2024

 ### Let's play! 🎮